Abbbieeee/Abbbieeee/README.md

 - 👋 Hi, I’m @Abbbieeee
-- 👀 I’m interested in dw, dnb?, and legos!
+- 👀 I’m interested in dw, dnb?, a legos! and more fandom!
 - 🌱 I’m currently learning to int more
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a listener and can be a yapper sometimes, I'm introvert!